DevEnjoysMath/symptom-assessment-tool/README.md

 ## Learnings

 **What worked:**
-- Splitting by expertise - everyone owned their thing
+- We divided tasks according to everyone's strenghts
-- Building the AI first, UI second - we knew the core worked before making it pretty
+- Building the AI first, UI second.
+We knew the core worked before making it pretty
 - Saying no to features - rejected probably 10+ ideas to ship 3 good ones

 **What was hard:**
-- Gemini rate limits during testing (burned through quota fast)
 - The weight of knowing people might use this for real health decisions
-- Making the powerpoint and presenting it to the judges (Yes, we underestimated this part a little)
+- Making a nice powerpoint!
+(Yes, we underestimated this part a little and didn't allocate a lot of time for this)

 ---